-The public is invited to make comments to the committee (Chair)
+The public is invited to make comments to the Board (Chair - John Wilson)

 The NCLWF Guidelines and Practices Manual states that comments shall be limited to subjects of business falling within the jurisdiction of the NCLWF.
 The NCLWF welcomes public comments on general issues.
 Comments will not be allowed on individual projects before the NCLWF for funding during the regular meeting.
 Comments will be limited to three minutes per person.